404NotFound-Error/Daily-Record/README.md

 finish writing the CNF solver

 2026/1/14
 the server login went wrong, i'll have group meeting this Friday so i start panic
+it's solved

+2026/1/15
+learn local search, CSP, ExpectMax and Monte Carlo Tree Search in morning class